hellorei/hellorei/README.md

 <details>
 <summary>Are you active on social media?</summary>

-> For a long time I had Social Media paranoia for security reasons but I've been more open to it recently, still I don't have the habit of posting but I'm considering of building something to assist me in this regard.
+> For a long time I had Social Media paranoia for security reasons but I've been more open to it recently, still, I don't have the habit of posting but I'm considering building something to assist me in this regard.

 </details>